codesoftlab/wordpress-ajax-page-loader/readme.txt

 Are you looking for some WordPress themes that works on AJAX , to improve speed of site and decrease bandwidth consumption??
 Then you search in complete, you can now ajaxify any of your theme in 1 click.

 Hard to believe ???
-Check out the demo at : <a href="http://ajaxloader.wpexplored.com">Demo</a>
+Check out the demo at : http://ajaxloader.wpexplored.com">

 Major features  :